Kryptos K4: Recovered, Reconstructed, and Bounded

 What is Kryptos?

 Kryptos is an encrypted sculpture at CIA headquarters in Langley, Virginia, created by artist Jim Sanborn and installed in 1990.
 It contains four encrypted messages.
 Three were solved in the 1990s.
-The fourth, K4, is 97 characters that resisted every cryptanalytic attempt for over 35 years.
+The fourth, K4, is 97 characters that resisted every public cryptanalytic attempt for over 35 years, until its plaintext was recovered from Sanborn's archive in 2025.

 The K4 plaintext